The DECLARATION shape

 alerts | No | list[dict] | User-configurable alerts. |

-entry_conditions | No | list[dict] | Entry conditions for declarative mode (mutually exclusive with on_bar_strategy). |
+entry_conditions | No | list[dict] | Entry conditions for declarative mode (opt-in runtime fallback — see Exclusivity rule below). |

 exit_conditions | No | list[dict] | Exit conditions for declarative mode. |